 This is my favourite carrot cake cupcakes recipe made ‘Easter edition’ by smothering them in a beautiful matcha cream cheese frosting and topping them with a chocolate-dipped strawberry ‘carrot.’

-In this recipe we will use real white chocolate to dip the strawberries in, rather than the popular ‘candy melts’ that have a list of ingredients I would rather not put into my body.
+In this recipe we will use real white chocolate to dip the strawberries, rather than ‘candy melts’ that have a long list of ingredients I would rather not put into my body.
 For the melted chocolate to be solid and perfect at room temperature, we first have to temper it.

 How to make carrot cake cupcakes